 Best Airbrush Paint

-If you want to buy airbrush paints, you should put emphasis on quality.
+If you want to buy airbrush paints, you should put the emphasis on quality.
 There is hardly anything more annoying than putting a lot of work into an art project which then fails just because you used inferior paint.
 Alternatively, you can make or mix airbrush paint yourself.
-We will explain to you later what you have to pay attention to.
+We will explain to you later how you can do that.
+If you are planning to buy an airbrush kit, often the airbrush paints are included.
+They are nice for your first steps, but sooner than later you will need high-quality airbrush paints.

 Recommendation: Createx airbrush paint kit

 The airbrush paint set Color Professional by Createx contains 18 bottles of 2oz each as well as a cleaning agent.
-As a small goodie, a learning DVD is included.
+As an extra goodie, a learning DVD is included.

 The advantages of the set are obvious: